-4. Expulsion is the permanent loss of privileges of enrollment at Abu Dhabi University.
+5. Expulsion is the permanent loss of privileges of enrollment at Abu Dhabi University.
 Expulsion will be noted on the student's permanent record.
-A student organization's expulsion is permanent revocation of university recognition.

 The sanction of expulsion is the only judicial sanction reflected on a student's official academic transcript.